wadmp/wadmp.github.io/README.md

 > Note: Already added content (files, pages) reactively change in the browser, but the web is overall statically generated (front page, menus, sidebars), so when adding new content you need to re-run the generation of static content by stopping the dev server (ctrl + C) and run "npm run dev" again.

+To contribute, update only markdown files in src folder!
+Then push to separate branch (for permission contact admin) and create a pull request.
+It will be reviewed, merged and built and published.

-* To build your changes before pushing your branch:
+* To build (publish) your changes, run build before pushing your branch:
 ```
 npm run build
 ```
 > This creates production build files in the docs folder.
-Always commit both your changes in source files (src) and built content (docs)
+Always commit both your changes in source files (src) and built content (docs).
+Note that by commiting the docs folder, the github action will fire and publish new version of production files in the docs folder!

 ## To contribute: